WildCodeSchool/2023-01-EN-Berlin-Remote2-CohortManifesto/README.md

 - As a number of people working together, we are in charge of what our project is all about, the methods we apply, and the technologies we want to use
 - As a number of people working together, we know best what works for us, in the sense of meeting the the rules we set for ourselves (part I)
 - I let the group of people I am working with know explicitly what I am seeking from our collaboration, and what meets the rules I set for myself (part I)
-- I let the group of people I am working with know explicitly what I a not okay with in our collaboration, and what does not meet the rules I set for myself (part I)
+- I let the group of people I am working with know explicitly what I am not okay with in our collaboration, and what does not meet the rules I set for myself (part I)
-- I work actively with my classmates to ensure that what we are doing meets my rules and theirs too
+- I work actively with those people to ensure that what we are doing meets my rules and theirs too
-- In actively seeking what works for us, I do not use implicit communication, rather, I express myself explicitly and clearly using words
+- In actively seeking what works for us as a group, I do not use implicit communication, rather, I express myself explicitly and clearly using words
-- In actively seeking what works for us, I invite others not to rely on implicit communication, but rather, to use explicit and clear communication instead
+- In actively seeking what works for us as a group, I invite others not to rely on implicit communication, but rather, to use explicit and clear communication instead
-- As my colaboration with a group of people continues to evolve, I continue to express things as they come up, in an explicit and a clear way
+- As my collaboration with a group of people continues to evolve, I continue to express things as they come up, in an explicit and a clear way
-- As my colaboration with a group of people continues to evolve, I continue to encourage other to express things that might come up, in an explicit and clear way
+- As my collaboration with a group of people continues to evolve, I continue to encourage others to express things that might come up, in an explicit and clear way
 - I genuinely seek to accommodate (and not blame others) with all of their intricacies, and I trust that I will be accommodated (and not blamed) with all of mine

 # III.
 I take responsibility and practice openness